sanjayssj5/SEH-AD/README.md

 - First, the script asks if you know the left/right camera positions.
   - **If no**: It captures images from both cameras and exits.
-  - Review images in the `imgs` folder and rerun.
+  - Review images in the `imgs` folder along with the serial number in the image name and rerun.
-  - **If yes**: Enter the serial number for left/right cameras.
-The program saves a `camera_mapping.json` file.
+  - **If yes**: Enter the position either left/right for the serial no displayed of the cameras.
+The program saves a `camera_mapping.json` file and exits.
+Rerun the application.

 - **Image Capture Mode**:
   - Press **`p` + `Enter`**: Capture and name the image.